kwindapp/Ecowitt-Froggit_Station-Manual-Auto-Setup/README.md

 Station Manual KWind

 Please contact us if you try and ad a Station we need some infos !
-Name, Location , then we release the station to the Kwind App (Webwidget or ESP32 Weather Gadgets) hello(at)kwind.app any Ecowitt Gateway should work with auto setup !!!!!!!!!!!!!!!!!!!!!!!!
+Name, Location , then we release the station to the Kwind App (Webwidget or ESP32 Weather Gadgets).. hello(at)kwind.app any Ecowitt Gateway should work with auto setup !!!!!!!!!!!!!!!!!!!!!!!!
 <img width="1010" alt="Screenshot 2025-04-05 at 01 08 08" src="https://github.com/user-attachments/assets/63e99390-0a24-428b-8ba6-be0977ca9f14" />